mofanv/PPFL/README.md

 ### step4:

-run `fl_tee*.sh` for FL with TEE protection on training at both server and client side.
+run `fl_tee*.sh` for FL with TEE protection on training at both server and client-side.
 For example,

 ```
 cd fl_script/